giorgosgiapis/pqc-attacks/README.md

 ## Testing the code

-Since simulating the full code is beyond the capabilities of the systems we have access to (40core CPU, 250GB RAM) we opted to test each oracle separately.
+Since simulating the full code is beyond the capabilities of standard HPC clusters we opted to test each oracle separately.
 Because all of them are classical in nature (there is no entanglement), we can simulate them easily using Qiskit's [matrix product state](https://qiskit.org/documentation/tutorials/simulators/7_matrix_product_state_method.html) simulation method.
 The tests we wrote can be found in the `tests/` directory and are run automatically every time new code is pushed to the repository, thus providing assurance on the correctness